New old tapes! Vol. 2 Part 3

 Super World Hits Vol. 17.....

 48 pieces with cassettes from IMD.
-With the question, what to do with this collection of straps?
+With the question, what to do with this collection of tapes?

-I've made a selection of tapes that might be worth keeping, I say possibly because the tapes are cheap productions where there's a good chance they don't sound good.
+I've made a selection that might be worth keeping, I say "might" because the tapes are cheap productions where there's a good chance they don't sound that great.

-Piece by piece I rewind the tapes, play a piece and listen to the quality.
+Piece by piece I rewind the tapes, play a part and listen to the quality.
 At the end I have to decide which ones to keep and which ones to get rid of.
 In the end, the decision was made quite easy.
 All pre-recorded tapes from publisher IMD are going out.
-While some straps are certainly interesting, I prefer to look for better quality straps.
-Some of these tapes sound very dull, or the low tones are too high, or the highs stand out shrilly.
+While some tapes are certainly interesting, I prefer to look for better quality ones.
+Some of these tapes sound very dull, or the low tones are too high, or the highs stand out way too much.

 Although the tapes are reasonable to listen to in a HiFi setup, they sound awful when you listen to them with headphones.

-With the headphones on, the noise on the tapes can be heard very well, Dolby the tapes do not have, so switching it on only ensures that you have lost the high tones, making everything sound even worse.
-That, together with the fact that they are ferrous (type I) cassettes, makes them not worth keeping.
-Nevertheless, I am writing down the names of some tapes so that I can still buy them in the future if I find an official edition.
+With the headphones on, the noise on the tapes can be heard very well, noise reduction is not used on these tapes, so switching it on only make you lose the high tones, making everything sound even worse.
+That, together with the fact that they are ferro (type I) cassettes, makes them not worth keeping.
+Nevertheless, I am writing down the names of some tapes so that I can still buy them in the future if I find an official and better edition.

 But there are other tapes besides IMD's.
 A whole pile of self-made recordings.
-They also undergo the same treatment.
+They undergo the same treatment.
 I rewind them and listen to some of the songs on them and decide if the recordings are worth it.
-But here too there are no recordings that are worth keeping.
-The recording volume is too low, a channel is missing or the recording in general is mediocre.
-Nevertheless, some straps are good for reuse, I'll make a selection of these.
+But again there are no recordings that are worth keeping.
+The recording volume is too low, a channel is missing or the recording in general is mediocre at best.
+Nevertheless, some cassettes are good to be reused, I'll make a selection of these.

-Of the original 91 tapes, I eventually have 6 left that I will reuse.
+Of the original 91 tapes, I eventually have 6 left that I'll wipe clean to use again.

-Two of the BASF cassettes had an interesting design, and the stickers are also in good condition and without writing.
+Two of the BASF cassettes have an interesting design, and the stickers are also in good condition and without writing.

-In addition, there are two Philips tapes that are in remarkably good condition, by far all other Philips tapes that I have encountered so far were not so fresh, written or damaged stickers.
-Inserts that were missing or heavily discolored or the tape was so bad that reuse was no longer an option.
-But these two are still almost new.
-Only the side of the 60 minute ticket is somewhat discolored and the text 'Rock and Roll' is written on it.
+In addition, there are two Philips tapes that are in remarkably good condition, by far all other Philips tapes that I have encountered so far were not in such good shape.
+Written or damaged stickers, inserts that were missing or heavily discolored or the tape was so bad that reusing it was no longer an option.
+But these two still look as new.
+Only the back side of the 60 minute insert card is somewhat discolored and the text 'Rock and Roll' is written on it.

-Afterwards I decided to provide the C-60 cassette with new tape, the original tape was not good anymore and suffered from the so-called 'stick-slip' effect where the tape sticks / pulls along the head and a high beep. gives, for more information on this).
+Afterwards I decided to provide the C-60 cassette with new tape, the original tape was not good anymore and suffered from the so-called 'stick-slip' effect where the tape sticks/pulls along the head with a high pitch tone.

-Finally, there are two Denon cassettes, which I have not seen before which makes them quite interesting.
+Finally, there are two Denon cassettes, which I have not seen before.
 Something tells me that the quality of these tapes probably isn't that bad.
 Nevertheless, the stickers do need to be replaced.

 The only thing I can do about that is replace the stickers with a copy of the original.
 I carefully peel off the sticker and stick it on a sheet of paper.
 I run this through the scanner and edit it so that it looks like new again.

-And so I make a new sticker from the old one in a simple drawing program like MS Paint.
-The new one looks a bit angular, but once printed, this is probably no longer noticeable.
-The only thing I can't replicate is the silver sheen on the original sticker.
+And so I make a new sticker from the old one in the simple drawing program MS Paint.
+The new one looks a bit pixelated, but once printed, this is no longer noticeable.
+The only thing I can't replicate is the silver shine on the original sticker.

-Okay maybe the new stickers are a bit more angular than the original ones, but have to admit that despite an improvement compared to the weathered old stickers.
+Okay maybe the new stickers are not as nice as the original ones, but have to admit that despite it's an improvement compared to the weathered old stickers.

-Those who may find it interesting and need new stickers for their Denon 60 & 90 minute cassettes can download the stickers from the downloads page under 'Cassette downloads'
+Those who may find it interesting and need new stickers for their Denon 60 & 90 minute cassettes can download these stickers from the downloads page under 'Cassette downloads'

 Anyway, what to do with the remaining batch of cassettes that I am not going to keep?
 These will get a new owner and will soon go to the other side of the country to a good friend of mine.